Sup2point0/Assort/~writing/origins.md

 <br>

-## ANALYSIS OF USERNAME STRUCTURE AND STYLES
+## STRUCTURE AND STYLE IN USERNAMES

 > TLDR; usernames are incredibly significant, being the main thing that defines us online, and unimaginably influencing others’ perception of us.
 There are a number of distinct styles of usernames that have emerged, which we will take into consideration when analysing `Sup#2.0` later on.